 Question: How do I file an Arbitration "AR" case?

-Necessary forms for filing an Arbitration "AR" case include:
+Necessary forms for filing an Arbitration "AR" case include, but not limited to the following forms:

 • Affidavit - Military Service (1 per Defendant)